open-mpi/ompi/docs/man-openmpi/man3/MPI_Imrecv.3.rst

 rules (e.g., if another message matching the same message signature has matched |mdash| and possibly received |mdash| before this :ref:`MPI_Imrecv` is canceled).

+If your application does not need to examine the *status* field, you can save resources by using the predefined constant ``MPI_STATUS_IGNORE`` as a special value for the *status* argument.

 ERRORS
 ------